B-o-s-s-e-s/A_Todo_List_App/readme.md

 Inspiration
 ---------------
 During the months of COVID quarantine, we found it harder and harder to keep on track of our daily tasks for school, work, and life.
-Out of the frustration we felt the need for a sense of accomplishment and order to keep note of our responsibilities.
-We realized the inspiring power of striking through the day's tasks one by one.
-From this inspiration came about the A+ Todo List app.
+Out of the frustration we felt the need for a sense of accomplishment in our day as we completed our responsibilities of the day.
+From which we realized the inspiring power of striking through the day's tasks.
+From this inspiration came about the A+ Todo List app a sleek simple task managing app.
 Crossing out tasks is like winning the lottery.
 The achievement of completing our responsibilities is as great as great can be.
-We want to share victory with all and provide us with the A+ Todo List App
+We want to share victory with all and provide us with the A+ Todo List App.